 Social Media is an immensely powerful tool today.
 With a click of a button, it makes it possible for any individual to contact, reach, and share information with thousands and even millions of people in the world – Well, this is something that was nearly impossible a few years ago.
-Social media can benefit individuals, companies, government, and charities in sharing information or spreading any message to the masses.
-But keeping this benefit aside, social media like any other tool is being used for both good and evil.
+Social media can benefit individuals, companies, the government, and charities by enabling the sharing of information and the dissemination of messages to large audiences.
+However, setting this benefit aside, social media, like any other tool, is used for both good and evil.

-There are several parties who are leveraging this tool to push an agenda, spread propaganda, and even lies and misinformation.
+Several parties are leveraging this tool to advance an agenda, spread propaganda, and disseminate misinformation.
 No wonder, even in this age of instant information, the usage of Social Media isn’t boundless for all.
-The gloomy truth is, several countries around the globe seek to limit outside influences, hence they block internet connections and censor content whenever and wherever possible.
-This article is a look at the top countries that have banned Social Media websites.
+The gloomy truth is that several countries around the globe seek to limit external influences; they block internet connections and censor content whenever and wherever possible.
+This article examines the top countries that have banned Social Media websites.

 Countries that have banned social media